 However, about a year into my new job, I realized my resume was terribly out of date.
-I reworked into something I thought I was proud of, then sent it to my career center counselor to review.
+I reworked it into something I thought I was proud of, then sent it to my career center counselor to review.
 Her edits were… inspiring, and not necessarily in a good way.
 While I remembered the majority of what she and the career classes taught me, it was an excellent reminder why having an extra pair of eyes review your resume is a good idea.

 But what if you don’t have a reliable pair of eyes to review your work?
 Are you looking for ways to get free, worthwhile reviews of your resume?
 Here are three places to look into to get free resume reviews:

-- Visit your college’s (or community college’s) career center: if you happen to live in the same city you went to school, you’re in luck!
+If you happen to live in the same city you went to school, you’re in luck!
 Most colleges and universities offer a career center right on campus, and some are open on the weekends.
 Call ahead first and see what the guidelines are for dropping in, or if you have to make an appointment ahead of time.
 My graduate school’s policy is that career center staff will help the current graduating class, and class behind them, first, then they will help alumni.
 I have never had a problem having the career center staff review my resume within a week; the trick is to contact your career center during the summer, when students are pretty much off-campus and not looking for resume or interview help.

-Don’t live in the same city as your college?
 Don’t worry – community colleges often have career centers too that you can contact.
 Again, call ahead and ask what their policy is.
 They may require you to be a student, but they may be able to direct you to other free resume review services.
 Again, asking during the summer is the best time to get a little more attention, because career counselors aren’t being bombarded by the graduating class.

-- Visit your local library and ask about resume review services: your local library is more than just a place to get free entertainment!
+Your local library is more than just a place to get free entertainment!
 Some libraries offer resume review services, which you can find out about online or by calling your local branch.
 Our city library system has an entire online portal where you can read sample resumes and get tips on improving the look and ‘sound’ of your resume.
 Online is another place to look for help with your resume, there are sites out there where you can look at resume objective examples, other places that break down each part of your resume and helps you to build it up from the ground up while making it personalized to you.

-- See if your city offers workforce development classes: after the recession, some cities began to get more involved in seeing their residents get workforce assistance, in the form of resume reviews and interviewing skills.
+After the recession, some cities began to get more involved in seeing their residents get workforce assistance, in the form of resume reviews and interviewing skills.
 Your best option is to visit your city’s website, or call your city’s library and ask if the city offers any free resume services.
 There are several different departments in a city that could handle workforce development (for example, in my city, the Economic Development department manages workforce development), but your librarian will know the best way to help you access this resource.

-- Bonus!
 Some job fairs will have resume reviewers on hand to review your resume before the job fair starts.
 At the last job fair B attended, there was a row of resume reviewers lined up just outside of the job fair.
 They also were offering people free job interview practice.
 Even if you’re not necessarily interested in the jobs at the job fair, it may be worth it to go and have your resume reviewed for free!